evan-william/evan-william/readme.md

 ## Tech Stack

 ### Primary Skills
-*Technologies I work with regularly and have strong proficiency in*
+*Technologies I work with regularly or have strong proficiency in*

 **Languages & Core Technologies**